acolombo11/spicy-mayo/README.md

 # spicy-mayo

 Android app to check a Google Calendar without the need to add its Google account to the phone.
-Account authentication managed through a simple Google Apps Script backend.
+Account authentication and data retrieval managed through a simple Google Apps Script backend.

 Its main use-case is to check Today, Tomorrow or any other specific day of your work calendar, without adding your work account to your phone.